 Bash up the coriander seeds and dried chilli in a pestle and mortar, then stir in the oregano and a good pinch of sea salt and black pepper.

 Drizzle the squash with a good lug of olive oil then sprinkle over your crushed spices.
 Pop in the oven to roast for 45 minutes until soft and slightly caramelised.

-Place your salad leaves, shredded chicken and most of your seeds and chickpeas in a large bowl.
-Cut your roasted squash into nice chunks, add these to the bowl and drizzle over the dressing.
+Chop or tear the roasted squash into nice chunks, add these to the bowl and drizzle over the dressing.
 Toss gently then transfer to a large platter.
-Scatter with the remaining seeds and chickpeas.
+Scatter over the remaining seeds and chickpeas.

 Drizzle the ciabatta with a little more extra virgin olive oil.
 Pick, finely chop and sprinkle over the parsley, and serve alongside the salad.